 Flora opened her door and there stood Mrs. Savellini frowning in the frozen morning.
 “It’s your responsibility to shovel the sidewalk, Flora," she said.
-It almost made me, an old woman, fall and crack my hip.
-And look, the snow ruined my red slippers.”
+It almost made me fall and crack my hip.
+And look, the snow ruined my slippers.”

 Flora stared back at the thin, bent widow who clutched a yelping miniature poodle to her heart.
 “He's cute in his tiny sweater,” said Flora.
 “Does he like it when it snows?”
 She reached to pet the dog, but he snarled and showed his teeth.

-“I do apologize.
-You see,” Flora stammered, but the dog began to bark and it overpowered her excuse.
+“I'm sorry.
+Please don't,” Flora began, but the dog began to bark and it overpowered her excuse.

 A window opened from the bakery nestled between Flora’s apartment and Mrs. Savellini’s own building.
 “Ah, Evette!” a plump man in a checkered apron called out.